Use a QR Code reader on a mobile device to add this person as a contact:

 - A History of Intellectual Property in 50 Objects.
 New York: Cambridge University Press.

-- Op Den Kamp, C., Flueckiger, B. and Pfluger, D., 2017.
+- Op Den Kamp, C., Flueckiger, B. and Pfluger, D., 2018.
 A Material-Based Approach to the Digitization of Early Applied Colors.
-In: Street, S., Fossati, G. and Lameris, B., eds.
+In: Fossati, G., Jackson, V. and Lameris, B., eds.
 The Colour Fantastic.
 Chromatic Worlds of Silent Cinema.
-Amsterdam: Amsterdam University Press.
+Amsterdam: Amsterdam University Press, 237-259.

 - Op Den Kamp, C., 2014.
 Copyright and Film Historiography: The Case of the Orphan Film.
 In: David, M. and Halbert, D., eds.
 The SAGE Handbook of Intellectual Property.
 SAGE, 404-417.